-By Hubert Rampersad, Ph.D.
+By Hubert Rampersad, Ph.D. | President, Authentic Governance Institute

-Most corporate governance programs make things worse, create a stable basis for more corruption and are doomed to fail.
-Why don’t they learn from Plato and focus on creating a culture of good people, in which personal values are aligned with the laws and embedded in the mind of the people, instead of focusing on laws (corporate governance) only?
-I picked up where others left off by launching an innovative methodology for creating a culture of good Chairmen, Presidents, CEOs, CFOs, managers and employees, in which high ethical values are aligned with their corporate governance rules, regulations and guidelines and embedded in their mind.
+Most corporate governance programs made things worse and create a stable basis for more corruption.
+We need a sustainable and innovative solution to this global epidemic urgently.
+I picked up where others left off by launching an innovative and sustainable methodology for creating a culture of good people, in which high ethical values are aligned with their corporate governance rules, regulations and guidelines and embedded in their mind.
 It is based on my new book “Authentic Governance; Aligning Personal Governance with Corporate Governance” and “Authentic Governance for Banks“.
 Two main endorsements for this book:

 1) “Authentic Governance is a systematic, integrated, pragmatic, and innovative approach to corporate governance.
 By expanding traditional corporate governance concepts and integrating personal integrity and ethical leadership into one overall authentic governance framework, Dr. Hubert Rampersad gives us a new blueprint for sustainable corporate governance in which formal corporate regulations and personal values mutually reinforce each other.
 By unifying corporate ethics with individual ethics he has written an outstanding synthesis, which is addressed to the corporate challenges of managing in the 21st century.